symbolicdata/symbolicdata.github.io/Systems.markdown

 #### About

-The *CA Systems* Data collection contains URIs of CA systems that were at some time in the focus of SymbolicData followers.
-Most of the references point with [owl:sameAs](http://www.w3.org/TR/owl-ref/#sameAs-def) to the corresponding entry in the [swmath.org](http://www.swmath.org/) collection of mathematical software.
+The *CA Systems* Data collection contains data of type sd:CAS that represent CA systems that were at some time in the focus of SymbolicData followers.
+Most of the references now point with [owl:sameAs](http://www.w3.org/TR/owl-ref/#sameAs-def) to the corresponding entry in the [swmath.org](http://www.swmath.org/) collection of mathematical software.

 #### Structure of the Data